Marcos mansions: Metro Manila properties

 Closer to the main seat of power, Marcos mansions were located in Makati, Parañaque, Manila, and San Juan.
-Houses were once again designated for each of the three Marcos children: a residence in Seaside subdivision, Parañaque was designated for Bongbong Marcos, one in Wack-Wack, Mandaluyong was designated for Imee Marcos, while a house in Forbes Park, Makati, was designated for Irene Marcos.
+Properties already built and acquired from previous owners include the Teus Mansion and the Goldenberg Mansion.
+Houses were also once again designated for each of the three Marcos children: a residence in Seaside subdivision, Parañaque was designated for Bongbong Marcos, one in Wack-Wack, Mandaluyong was designated for Imee Marcos, while a house in Forbes Park, Makati, was designated for Irene Marcos.

-Marcos mansions in other provinces
+Ilocos Properties

-Other locations where Marcos mansions were built include several in Ilocos Norte and Leyte, the home provinces of Ferdinand and Imelda Marcos respectively; and in Mariveles, Bataan, and in Cavite.
+The Ferdinand E. Marcos Presidential Center in Batac, Ilocos Norte, was the ancestral house of the Marcos family.
+It has served as the mausoleum of Marcos until his burial at the Libingan ng mga Bayani in Taguig, Metro Manila.

-Particularly notable is the Malacañang of the North mansion in Paoay, Ilocos Norte, which was built by the Philippine Tourism Authority (PTA) in 1977, in time for Ferdinand Marcos's 60th birthday.
+Particularly notable as well is the Malacañang of the North mansion in Paoay, Ilocos Norte, which was built by the Philippine Tourism Authority (PTA) in 1977, in time for Ferdinand Marcos's 60th birthday.
 The Sandiganbayan anti-graft court stripped the Marcoses of the property in 2014, voiding a 1978 agreement between Marcos and the then PTA, deciding that since it is a national park, the Marcos family had no legal rights over it since national parks are "inalienable public domain".
 Bongbong Marcos objected to the decision, saying the property was owned by the family.